 - Make sure not to overcook the shrimp, which will result in rubbery texture.

-This ridiculously fast and easy shrimp recipe could be served as a main dish over plain rice as the sticky honey garlic glaze will serve as a delicious sauce.
+This ridiculously fast and easy shrimp recipe could be served as a main dish over plain white rice as the sticky honey garlic glaze will serve as a delicious sauce.
+Because it is so quick and easy to make, it can be a perfect weeknight meal.

 You can also add quickly steamed vegetables like broccoli, snow peas or cauliflower and make this honey garlic shrimp into a healthy stir fry.
 Your family will love it!